facerecog/auto-ssh-tunnel/README.md

 ## Configuration wizard

 The configuration wizard is pretty self-explanatory.
-One thing to notice is that if you choose "S", you will generate a `current_directory/<server>`.
-Rename the file to `current_directory/<server.pem>`.
-To create a SSH tunnel on the Client side, insert a physical USB on the server and transfer it to the Client and have it stored in another folder, such as in `/auto-ssh-tunnel/`.
-If you choose "C", you will require a pem file in the folder.
+One thing to notice is that you will generate a `current_directory/<server>`.
+The file to `current_directory/<server>` is your pem key to enable this client to ssh to the server without the use of password.
+During the setup.py install, a public key will be pushed to the server and saved in `/.ssh/authorized_keys` You should never exchange your private pem keys to others.

-### Configuration as a Server
+### Configuration as a Client

 ```bash
 Generating public/private rsa key pair.